Aristides de Sousa Mendes: Efforts to rehabilitate Sousa Mendes in Portugal

 In 1987, the Portuguese Republic began to rehabilitate Sousa Mendes' memory and granted him a posthumous Order of Liberty medal, one of that country's highest honors, although the consul's diplomatic honors still were not restored.
-In October of that year, the Comité national français en hommage à Aristides de Sousa Mendes was established in Bordeaux, France, presided over for the next twenty-five years by Manuel Dias Vaz.

 On 18 March 1988, the Portuguese parliament officially dismissed all charges, restoring Sousa Mendes to the diplomatic corps by unanimous vote, and honoring him with a standing ovation.
 He was promoted to the rank of Ministro Plenipotenciário de 2ª classe and awarded the Cross of Merit.

-In December of that year, the U.S. Ambassador to Portugal, Edward Rowell, presented copies of the congressional resolution from the previous year to Pedro Nuno de Sousa Mendes, one of the sons who had helped his father in the "visa assembly line" at Bordeaux, and to Portuguese President Mário Soares at the Palácio de Belém.
-In 1994, former President Mário Soares dedicated a bust of Sousa Mendes in Bordeaux, along with a commemorative plaque at 14 quai Louis‑XVIII, the address at which the consulate at Bordeaux had been located.
+In December 1988, the U.S. Ambassador to Portugal, Edward Rowell, presented copies of the congressional resolution from the previous year to Pedro Nuno de Sousa Mendes, a son who had helped his father in the "visa assembly line" at Bordeaux, and to Portuguese President Mário Soares at the Palácio de Belém.

+In 1994, former President Mário Soares dedicated a bust of Sousa Mendes in a Bordeaux park on Esplanade Charles de Gaulle, along with a commemorative plaque at 14 quai Louis‑XVIII, the address at which the consulate at Bordeaux had been located.

-In 1995, Portugal held a week-long National Homage to Sousa Mendes, culminating with an event in a 2000-seat Lisbon theater that was filled to capacity.
+In 1995, Portugal held a week-long National Homage to Aristides de Sousa Mendes, culminating with an event in a 2000-seat Lisbon theater that was filled to capacity.
 A commemorative stamp was issued to mark the occasion.
 The Portuguese President Mário Soares declared Sousa Mendes to be "Portugal's greatest hero of the twentieth century."